LispCookbook/cl-cookbook/strings.md

 ~~~

 Another way to create a string out of the printed representation of various
-object is using WITH-OUTPUT-TO-STRING.
+object is using `with-output-to-string`.
 The value of this handy macro is a string
 containing everything that was output to the string stream within the body to
 the macro.
-This means you also have the full power of FORMAT at your disposal,
+This means you also have the full power of `format` at your disposal,
 should you need it.

 ~~~lisp